tapyu/python-lessons/README.md

 # Python Distributions

 [A][1] package distribution can be defined as the collection of files that together allows to build, package and distribute a module.
 Once a distribution exists in a system, it can easily be installed.
 Also, it can be shared with PyPI(Python package index) community so that other people can use your distribution.

-[They][2] are usually bundled into a tarball, wheel, or zip format.
+[There are][3] two types of [distributions][2]:

+- **Source Distribution (sdist)**: A source distributions is the simpler of the two types of distributions.
+Intuitively speaking, an sdist is very similar to source code - the code that you write.
+Therefore, sdist will not include platform-specific binaries.
+The result is an archive (.tar.gz) that contains the source code of your package and instructions on how to build it, and the target system of your client will perform the actual build to create a bdist (wheel).

+  Creating an sdist is akin to sharing just the source.
+It doesn't build usable artifacts that the client can consume immediately.
+The advantage of this is that creating an sdist is the same for all platforms (Windows, Linux, Mac) and machines (32 Bit / 64 Bit).
+The disadvantage is that users have to build the package themselves once they download the sdist.

+- **Built Distribution (bdist)**: It creates distribution which includes .pyc files(python bytecode), .so/.dll/.dylib for binary modules, .exe if using [pyinstaller](https://pyinstaller.org/en/stable/) on Windows, data files… but no `setup.py`.
+The result is an archive that is specific to a platform (for example linux-x86_64) and to a version of Python.
+That can be installed and then used directly by extracting it into the root of your filesystem (executables are in `/usr/bin` (or equivalent), data files in `/usr/share`, modules in `/usr/lib/pythonX.X/site-packages/…`).

 # Python dependency managment